notableTieView/IMDbTvShowStatistics/README.md

 * One diagram shows a box plot (min, first quartile, median, third quartile, max) for each season.

 Specials are treated are subsumed under one special season (marked S).
+The table containing all episodes and their ratings, is augmented with another column (User Rank) which lists the rank of each episode.

+## ChangeLog
+* Version 1.1 fixed CSS Bug
+* Version 1.2 added new column User Rank

 ## License
 This script uses third party libraries and is therefore provided under the license [Creative Commons Attribution-NonCommercial 3.0](http://creativecommons.org/licenses/by-nc/3.0/).